Cherry Hood workshops

 will resume in 2021

-What to Expect
+What to expect

 Cherry shares and demonstrates her own unique method of making a large scale watercolour painting.

 Each morning of the workshop, Cherry gives a new demonstration of part of the process she uses to make her paintings; she shares her simple scaling up technique which allows artists to overcome the foreshortening and distortion which can occur in larger paintings.
+While this is not a portrait painting workshop the scaling up part of this workshop can help students to get a very good likeness when they do wish to make a portrait.
 Scaling has been used by artists for many centuries, but the famous artist, Chuck Close is a great example of a contemporary artist who uses a grid to scale up to achieve his huge paintings of the human face.

-As an art student Cherry utilised the all over grid, however over time she has reduced and very much simplified her method of scaling.
+As an art student, Cherry utilised the all over grid, however over time she has reduced and very much simplified her method of scaling.
 Her unique method enables painters to get the exact proportions of a face and the correct position the features of the face.
 This shortcut to drafting the face allows students much more time to enjoy learning Cherry’s very loose painting style with the beautiful medium of watercolour.
 Students are not overburdened with ‘drawing’ or copying the image of the face onto the paper.
 Students who use projectors are welcome to bring images which are already drafted onto their watercolour paper.

 Cherry inspires students to really go for it with large brushes and very watery washes of paint to make their large paintings.
 She demonstrates and encourages each student to use loose painting techniques, the pouring of washes from containers, dripping and moving the paint around the paper by tilting manipulating it.
 The use of all kinds of methods other than the use of a paint brush.

 Cherry assists each participant with their individual needs and problems.
 During the workshop, she does special short demonstrations of eyes, hair and other features as needed.